pqabelian/abelian-community-website/docs/guide/abel-address-format.md

 The **Legacy Address** is the original format for Abelian wallet addresses.
 It was designed for early adopters and basic privacy use cases.

 The **MLP (Multi-Layer Privacy) Address** is an upgraded format designed to enhance privacy and functionality.
-It supports multiple privacy layers, such as fully-private and pseudo-private modes.
+It supports multiple privacy layers, such as fully-private, pseudo-private, and pseudo-private Confidential Transaction mode (abbreviated as CT, an upgraded version of pseudo-private, which falls under the Transparent category).

 The key difference between the Legacy long address and the Multi-Layer Privacy (MLP) long address is the number of characters they occupy.
 Below is a summary of the character lengths for different versions:

 -	**Legacy Long Address**: 21,458 characters
 -	**MLP Long Address (Fully-Private)**: 21,718 characters
 -	**MLP Long Address (Pseudo-Private)**: 462 characters
+-	**MLP Long Address (Pseudo-Private-CT)**: 2,838 characters

 ### Composition of Short Addresses